grannycart/by-sound-alone_source/manuscript/two_preface.md

 ## Preface

 You can skip this preface.
 Go ahead, I don't mind at all.
 Actually, I encourage you to.
-I'd much prefer you dove directly into the story than have you slog through this first 1500 words or so for no other reason than a sense of duty or a need to complete things.
+I'd much prefer you dove directly into the story than have you slog through this first thousand words or so for no other reason than a sense of duty or a need to complete things.
 'Entertainment first' is the rule here!

 But if you are among those inclined to wring the most you possibly can from a book --- or if you've already _read_ this book and are back for a second pass to try to to wring a bit more out of it --- well then for you I've got this preface in here to maybe shed some light on a few of the more obscure themes of the book.
 If you do finish the preface, you may stand to gain an ever-so-slightly fuller experience when you hit the book itself.
 And hey, that's a kind of entertainment too.